Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 The proposed codebook construction uses an i.i.d.\ mixture to generate the random codebook.
 This is because we do not know in advance which of the $k$ out of $n$ users would become active.
 Using a mixture of i.i.d.\ distributions to generate codewords ensures that any $k$ distinct entries of the codewords all have the same joint distribution.

-If the source is also an i.i.d.\ mixture, then matching the codebook and the source distributions allows us to bound the overhead to $O(\log(k))$.
-However, for general exchangeable source distributions that are not i.i.d.\ mixtures, one can no longer simply set the codeword distribution to be the source distribution.
+If the sources are also i.i.d.\ mixture, then matching the codebook and the distribution of the sources allows us to bound the overhead on the common message length to $O(\log(k))$.
+However, for general exchangeable sources which are not i.i.d.\ mixtures, one can no longer simply set the codeword distribution to be the distribution of the sources.
 In this section, we develop a novel code construction to allow a generalization of the result of Corollary \ref{cor:iid} from i.i.d.\ sources to sources with arbitrary exchangeable distribution $p({\mathbf x})$.

-One may be tempted to use the marginal distribution $p(x_1)$ of the joint distribution of the source $p(x_1,\cdots,x_k)$ to generate i.i.d.\ codewords in the codebook.
+One may be tempted to use the marginal distribution $p(x_1)$ of the joint distribution of the sources $p(x_1,\cdots,x_k)$ to generate i.i.d.\ codewords in the codebook.
 But this is not necessarily a good strategy.
-Consider an example where $(X_1,\cdots,X_k)$ takes on only two values, either $(0,\cdots, 0)$ or $(1,\cdots, 1)$ with probability 0.5 each.
-Using the marginal distribution would have resulted a Ber$(\frac{1}{2})$ codebook for which finding a matching index would have required searching over $O(2^k)$ codewords, resulting in a common message rate of $O(k)$, whereas the optimal codebook should just have two codewords, i.e., $\{(0,\cdots,0), (1,\cdots,1)\}$ with a common message rate of only one bit.
+Consider an example where $(X_1,\cdots,X_k)$ takes on only two values, either $(0,\cdots, 0)$ or $(1,\cdots, 1)$ with probability $0.5$ each.
+Using the marginal distribution would have resulted a Ber$(\frac{1}{2})$ codebook for which finding a matching index would have required searching over $O(2^k)$ codewords, resulting in a common message length of $O(k)$, whereas the optimal codebook should just have two codewords, i.e., the all-zero and the all-one vectors over the $n$ users, which would yield a common message length of only one bit.

-The preceding example motivates us to define the following ``urn'' codebook for arbitrary exchangeable source distributions.
-Subsequently, we also defined ``extended-urn'' codebook for extendable source distributions.
+The preceding example motivates us to define the following \emph{urn codebook} for arbitrary exchangeable sources.
+Subsequently, we define \emph{extended-urn codebook} for exchangeable sources which are extendable.